fosskers/scalaz-and-cats/README.md

 -   Origami is a port of Haskell's [foldl](https://hackage.haskell.org/package/foldl) library
 -   Atto is a port of Haskell's [attoparsec](https://hackage.haskell.org/package/attoparsec) library
--   Decline is a port of Haskell's [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative) library
+-   Decline and optparse-applicative are ports of Haskell's [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative) library
 -   Refined is a port of Haskell's [refined](https://hackage.haskell.org/package/refined) library
 -   Monocle is a port of Haskell's [lens](https://hackage.haskell.org/package/lens) library